gecube/pbots_calc/README.rst

 * 88-TT = [88, 99, TT]
 * xx = random (all possible 2-card hands)

-3-card hand ranges are heard to specify.
+3-card hand ranges are hard to specify.
 Currently you can only enumerate all the hands you mean, or specify random:

 * 8s9cTd,8s9cTh,8s9sTd,...